 A technique often used in fiction by trained military or skilled freelancers is to apply a chokehold, usually by wrapping an arm around their neck from behind and applying pressure.
 The victim briefly struggles, but quickly passes out and is hidden from sight.

 Of course, real life isn't just as clean.

-The blood choke is when someone is choked unconscious by cutting off his blood.
-The supply of blood to the brain is suspended.
-In fiction the person goes cross-eyed and immediately succumbs to unconsciousness.
+- The blood choke is when someone is choked unconscious by cutting off the blood supply to their brain.
+In fiction, the person goes cross-eyed and immediately succumbs to unconsciousness.
 In reality, the process takes a few seconds and the victim understands what's happening and can protest, in the brief window available.
 However, this method is easy to mess up, and messing up generally means accidentally killing the victim.
 Even trained individuals can accidentally kill with a blood choke, since the pressure on the arteries which chokes the victim can just as easily collapse the arteries, fatally disrupting blood flow.
 This is why cops are no longer supposed to employ "The Sleeper Hold"; it kills.

-It's possible for a karate chop to be a form of a choke.
-If a blow to the neck is intended to hit the carotid artery and briefly interrupt blood flow it's a stunning blood choke.
-If it's a blow to the side of the neck it's intended to strike the vagus nerve and is a Pressure Point strike.
+It's also possible for a karate chop to be a form of choke.
+If a blow to the neck is intended to hit the carotid artery and briefly interrupt blood flow, it's a stunning blood choke.
+If it's a blow to the side of the neck that's intended to strike the vagus nerve, it's a Pressure Point strike.
 The typical depiction of a karate chop is a Tap on the Head.

 Note that this trope includes choking in most forms, not just sleeper holds.